lighblue/spring-boot-dev-support-entity-generator/README.md

 }
 ```
 3. If you want to modify the generated java file, please delete the hdl file.
-Otherwise, your changes will be overwrite
+Otherwise, your changes will be overwritten